ShahinS2000/genai-chatbot-project/readme.md

 On the back-end, I used langchain with a GPT-4 model.
 Essentially, with the help of a prompt, the model produces a SQL query based on what the user has entered and then that query is applied onto the dataframe (of the CSV)

-The result of the queries are displayed on the frontend, which I used NextJS to develop.,
+The result of the queries are displayed on the frontend, which I used NextJS to develop

 Instructions:
 1. Set up a Python enviornment and install all required libraries by performing  "pip install -r requirements.txt" in the backend directory